Change Management Audit: Assessing the Effectiveness of Change Management Processes within IT

 The course follows a blended learning approach combining theory with practice:

-● Strategy Briefings – Deep dive into change management lifecycle, ITIL, and COBIT frameworks
+• Strategy Briefings – Deep dive into ISO 22301:2019, business continuity management principles, and BCMS frameworks

-● Peer Exchange – Group discussions on audit findings and IT risks
+• Peer Exchange – Group discussions on challenges and lessons learned in business continuity

 Course Outline